-Can you imagine having the safety and security of a MePACS personal alarm, with the convenience and style of a Samsung Galaxy watch?
+Imagine having the safety and peace of mind of a personal alarm, with the convenience and style of a Samsung Galaxy watch.

 - How does a personal alarm watch work?

-- Who would benefit from a personal alarm watch?
+- Who can benefit from a personal alarm watch?

 - Which is the best personal alarm watch for elderly?